ads-mirrors/auditing.testssl.sh/bin/Readme.md

 ## Conderations regarding binaries

 testssl.sh has emerged a longer while back, so in general these binaries are not needed anymore as weak crypto is covered by bash sockets if the binary from the vendor can't handle weak crypto.
-In a future release they might be be retired, as they do not provide a overall benefit and als static linking with glibc doesn't work as flawlesly these days anymore as it used to be,
+In a future release they might be be retired, as they do not provide a overall benefit.
+Also static linking with glibc doesn't work as flawlessly these days anymore as it used to be,

 ### Speed